Activities in Kilpisjärvi and Käsivarsi Wilderness Area

 The uplands of the Käsivarsi fell area are perfect for true hiking enthusiasts.
-The Nordic Nordkalottleden Trail, with a total length of 800 km, passes through the wilderness area.
+The Nordic Nordkalott Trail, with a total length of 800 km, passes through the wilderness area.
 Around 80 km of the trail is located in the Käsivarsi area.
-Services along the Nordkalottleden Trail ensure that also inexperienced hikers can enjoy the Yliperä wilderness.
+Services along the Nordkalott Trail ensure that also inexperienced hikers can enjoy the Yliperä wilderness.
 Read more.

 There are no marked ski trails in the wilderness area but skiers can follow the snowmobile track and the route marked with sticks leading to Halti Fell.
 In spring, the crust of the snow is often hard enough to ski on anywhere.
 In winter, the harshness of the conditions can take skiers by surprise, so inexperienced skiers are strongly advised to practise around Kilpisjärvi before venturing any deeper into the wilderness.
 The options include the trail around the Saana Fell (12 km) or around the Salmivaara Hill (10 km), and the trail to the Three Nations' Border Point (22 km).
 Read more.

-- To fish with hook and line or ice fish at Lake Toskaljärvi, Lake Luohtojärvi, and Peera Pond, an angling permit 1551 for the Enontekiö Wilderness Area is required (www.eräluvat.fi).
+- To fish with hook and line or ice fish at Lake Toskaljärvi, Lake Luohtojärvi, and Peera Pond, an angling permit 1551 for the Enontekiö Wilderness Area (eraluvat.fi) is required.

-- Persons aged 18-64 years must pay fisheries management fee (www.eraluvat.fi) for angling.
+- Persons aged 18-64 years must pay fisheries management fee (eraluvat.fi) for angling.

-Fishing permits are sold by the Eräluvat online store (www.eraluvat.fi), at Metsähallitus customer service points, and by local businesses.
+Fishing permits are sold by the Eräluvat online store (eraluvat.fi), at Metsähallitus customer service points, and by local businesses.

 - Geocaching: Geocaches are found all over the world including the Käsivarsi area.
-Read more (www.geocache.fi).
+Read more (geocache.fi).

 - Plants: The Yliperä highland is a paradise for plant enthusiasts, and easily entice explorers to take excursions to the fells of the neighbouring countries also.